eheikes/tts/README.md

 * `--ffmpeg BINARY` -- Path to the ffmpeg binary (defaults to the one in PATH)
 * `--format FORMAT` -- Target audio format (`mp3`, `ogg_vorbis`, or `pcm`) (default `mp3`)
 * `--region REGION` -- AWS region to send requests to (default `us-east-1`)
+* `--sample-rate RATE` -- Audio frequency, in hertz.
+See the [API docs](http://docs.aws.amazon.com/polly/latest/dg/API_SynthesizeSpeech.html#polly-SynthesizeSpeech-request-SampleRate) for valid values.
 * `--secret-key KEY` -- AWS secret access key
 * `--throttle SIZE` -- Number of simultaneous requests allowed against the AWS API (default `5`)
 * `--voice VOICE` -- Voice to use for the speech (default `Joanna`).
-See the [API docs](http://docs.aws.amazon.com/polly/latest/dg/API_SynthesizeSpeech.html) for the full list of voices.
+See the [API docs](http://docs.aws.amazon.com/polly/latest/dg/API_SynthesizeSpeech.html#polly-SynthesizeSpeech-request-VoiceId) for the full list of voices.
 You can also [test out the voices](https://console.aws.amazon.com/polly/home/SynthesizeSpeech) in the AWS console.

 ## What It Does